Skip to content

 Veritas Project #1- YA Christian Fiction Thriller; Horror

-In this gripping horror-thriller, a mysterious curse appears to be spreading throughout Baker High, leaving three popular student athletes with loss of muscle coordination, severe paranoia, and hallucinations, and the rest of the student body crippled with fear.
+A mysterious curse appears to be spreading throughout Baker High, leaving three popular athletes with loss of muscle coordination, severe paranoia, and hallucinations, and the rest of the student body crippled with fear.
 As part of The Veritas Project—a group covertly commissioned by the President to investigate strange mysteries that delve into the paranormal and supernatural—teenage twins Elijah and Elisha, along with their parents, are called in to uncover the truth before it’s too late.

 Incidence of graphic violence: Low.
 There is a body count, but it is neither astronomical nor graphic.
 Arachnophobes, however, should beware.